decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 : The identity element for the G1, G2, and GT subgroups respectively.

 hash\_to\_curve\_g1(ostr, dst) -> P
-: A cryptographic hash function that takes an arbitrary octet string as input and returns a point in G1, using the hash\_to\_curve operation defined in [@!I-D.irtf-cfrg-hash-to-curve] and the inputted dst as the domain separation tag for that operation (more specifically, the inputted dst will become the DST parameter for the hash\_to\_field operation, called by hash\_to\_curve).
+: A cryptographic hash function that takes an arbitrary octet string as input and returns a point in G1, using the hash\_to\_curve operation defined in [@!RFC9380] and the inputted dst as the domain separation tag for that operation (more specifically, the inputted dst will become the DST parameter for the hash\_to\_field operation, called by hash\_to\_curve).

 point\_to\_octets\_E1(P) -> ostr, point\_to\_octets\_E2(P) -> ostr
 : returns the canonical representation of the point P of the elliptic curve E1 or E2 as an octet string.
 This operation is also known as serialization.
 Note that we assume that when the point is valid, all the serialization operations will always succeed to return the octet string representation of the point.